 View Porthcawl parkrun in a larger map

-Starting on the Lower Promenade the course meanders along the Esplanade and West Drive Foreshore before climbing up on to the open expanse of Locks Common.
-Dropping into Rest Bay stopping short of the Lifeguard Station, at the end of the Coastal Pathway the course returns to the Pier and “Chessboard “ finish.
+The course,which is entirely on the Millennium Coastal path, meanders along the Esplanade and West Drive Foreshore before climbing up on tothe open expanse of Locks Common.
+Dropping into Rest Bay continue on the Coastal path past the Lifeguard Station, to the turn at the gate leading to Golf Bay.
+The course returns along the outward path to finish at the same place as the Start.

 - Please be aware that no dogs are allowed on site.